 The Complexity of the Business

-One of the main factors determining the cost of a bus ticket reservation system is the complexity of the business rules.
+One of the main factors determining the cost of a bus reservation system is the complexity of the business rules.
 The more complex the business, the more demanding are the requirements for performance and functionality of the system.

 The complexity of a business can be evaluated by different parameters.
 Here are some of those we have experienced firsthand.